RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/10-style.md

   ### Focus

   {% alert state="info", title="Helpful Tip" %}
-    The Focus state has the same styles as the Hover state..
+    The Focus state has the same styles as the Hover state.
   {% endalert %}

   {% example palette="light",